fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/groupby.md

 #### `column`

-Name of the column from the dataTable created using [schema]({% site.baseurl %}/fusiontime/fusiontime-data-engine/overview).
+Name of the column from the data table created using [schema]({% site.baseurl %}/fusiontime/fusiontime-data-engine/overview).

 #### `outputAs`